The Internet of Things: How Interconnectivity Is Changing Our World

 What is the Internet of Things, really?
 “The IoT is a giant network of connected ‘things’ (which also includes people),” Morgan says.
 It arose in part because broadband Internet has become so widely available.
 The cost of an Internet connection is decreasing, and more devices than ever before are equipped with Wi-Fi and built-in sensors.
 As technology prices go down, smartphone use is exploding.
 These factors all contribute to the growth of the IoT.

 Daniel Burrus, author of Flash Foresight and founder of Burrus Research, pointed out in an article for Wired that cloud-based applications are the key to using leveraged data because they rely on increased communication between devices and machines.
 The IoT can’t work without these applications, which interpret and transmit all the data from sensors.
+The amount of data that needs to be processed and analysed due to the IoT is huge, which means a large part of its success relies on multivariate analysis software.
+On www.camo.com the list of applications shows that this data analysis software is hugely important throughout most larger areas of the IoT.
 The cloud makes the IoT possible, allowing apps to communicate.
 Other characteristics of the IoT are that it relies on networks of data-gathering sensors, is mobile and virtual, and allows for instantaneous connection.

 Present and Future Applications